Employer of Record

 Weekly Holidays and Public Holidays

-• Exceptions for specific industries.
+• Exceptions may apply for specific activities authorized by law.

 Domestic Employees